12 Bartenders Name The Best Bourbons For Whiskey Highballs This May

 Why This Bottle?

 Woodford Reserve has strong dry fruits on the nose with spice, toffee, and cinnamon on the palate.
-My garnish preference for a Woodford highball is a couple of sprigs of mint, but it also carries well simply garnished with a lemon wheel for extra citrus and freshness.
+My garnish preference for a Woodford highball is a couple of sprigs of mint, but it also works well garnished with a lemon wheel for extra citrus and freshness.

 Old Grand-Dad Bonded